SBA Loans for HVAC, Plumbing & Electrical Contractors

 Beyond cash flow, trades businesses benefit from strong market fundamentals.
 Demand for licensed HVAC, plumbing, and electrical services is driven by housing stock age, commercial building requirements, and regulatory mandates — none of which disappear in an economic downturn.
 Lenders understand this, which is why trades acquisitions and real estate deals get approved at leverage levels that would be uncomfortable in more cyclical industries.

-How a business is classified under the NAICS system matters more than most borrowers realize, because it directly affects SBA loan eligibility — and specifically whether an existing operator can acquire a competitor with no down payment.
+How the federal government classifies your business directly affects your SBA loan eligibility — and specifically whether you can acquire a competitor with no down payment.

 |---|---|---|---|